bfarago/B3-38A/README.md

 III St..
 1 to 3 MHz (on);
 IV St..
 3 to 5 MHz (inclusive).
 Frequency of calibration of 1 kHz.
 Primary instrument error, expressed as a percentage of the upper limit established by sub-band measurements, no more than ± 2,5%.
-Instrument error Millivoltmeter V3-38A in the working frequency regions, expressed as a percentage of the upper limit of the established sub-band, and the change of readings within the operating frequency ranges with respect to the frequency of calibration readings in percent, do not exceed the values ​​shown in Table.
+Instrument error Millivoltmeter V3-38A in the working frequency regions, expressed as a percentage of the upper limit of the established sub-band, and the change of readings within the operating frequency ranges with respect to the frequency of calibration readings in percent, do not exceed the values shown in Table.
 1.

 Table 1: The limits of permissible errors (beyond the assumed changes of reading),%